 You may enroll through SMC's website (www.smc.edu) using a home computer.
-You may also enroll by using computer terminals at designated times in the Admissions Office lobby and in the library, or by using computer terminals in the Cayton Center (these terminals require a valid A.S.
-ID card and password).
+You may also enroll by using computer terminals at designated times in the Admissions Office lobby, the library, or the Cayton Center .
+Please note that the Cayton Center terminals require a valid A.S.
+ID card and password.